-“How can we automate merging our CRM Solutions?” is one of the most asked questions we get whenever we talk about CRM solutions and DevOps implementations.
-Merging and Automation are both key concepts of DevOps culture, but there is not a single utility that we can use directly for merging MS Dynamics solutions.
-This blog post will discuss methods to merge CRM solutions manually and automatically using Microsoft Azure Build and Release Pipelines.
+“How can we automate merging our CRM Solutions?” is one of the most asked questions whenever we talk about CRM solutions and DevOps Implementations.
+Merging and Automation are critical concepts of DevOps culture, but there is not a single utility that we can use directly to merge MS Dynamics Solutions.
+This blog post will discuss methods to merge CRM Solutions manually and automatically using Microsoft Azure Build and Release Pipelines.

 A solution may consist of many components like Entities, Web Resources, Assemblies etc. The traditional way of merging is to manually import all the solutions on a single environment and then add all the components from each solution to a master one.

 The other way is quite simple and less time-consuming.
 You can merge these solutions by editing their unique names in the Solution.xml file to a master name, as shown in the steps below:

 - Export the MS Dynamics CRM solutions locally.

 - Extract these by using the Microsoft Solution Packager tool.
 The Packager tool can be downloaded from: https://xrm.tools/SDK.
 The directory of the downloaded tool will look like this:

 The command to extract the solution is the following:

 You can now see all the components of the extracted CRM solutions.

 3. Open the Solution.xml file with a text editor and edit the “UniqueName” with the same name across all the CRM solutions that will be merged.
 If Solution.xml is not in the root directory, then it can be found in the /Other folder.